William Mims

 In 1962 Mims appeared as Frank Farnum on the TV western Lawman in the episode titled "The Bride."

 Mims was born in Carthage, Missouri, in 1927 and moved to Los Angeles when still a teenager.
 He graduated from Manual Arts High School and Los Angeles City College.
 In addition to his film and TV roles, he acted on the Los Angeles stage in Inherit the Wind and Cat on a Hot Tin Roof.
 He was also the founder and president of The Hollywood Hackers Celebrity Golf Club.
 He died of cardiac arrest on April 9, 1991, in Studio City, Los Angeles, California at age 64.
-He was survived by his wife of 36 years, Nancy.